Palangan: a beautiful village in Kurdistan Iran

 Visiting the village of Palangan in Iranian Kurdistan was high on my bucketlist.
 I had seen beautiful pictures of the stepped village in the Kurdish mountains.
-Despite its beauty Iranian Kurdistan with its friendly capital Sanandaj sees few visitors.
-This made me even more curious to visit this interesting region in Iran.
+Despite its beauty, Palangan, and Kurdistan in general, sees few visitors.
+This made me even more curious to visit.

+Palangan is thus a Kurdish village.
 Kurdistan is not an actual country, but the Kurds are a proud ethnic group of about 35 million people living in Turkey, Iraq, Syria and Iran.
-As ethnic minorities they have often faced repression and discrimination.
+As ethnic minorities they often face repression and discrimination.
 Many Kurds dream of a Greater Kurdistan where they can be themselves.

-Like their neighbours in Iraq, Syria and Turkey, the Kurds in Iran also have a history of discrimination, although less prominent as in other countries.
+Like their neighbours, the Kurds in Iran also have a history of discrimination, although less prominent as in other countries.
 It seems that in Iranian Kurdistan the Kurds have more freedom to follow their own culture.

-One example is that the dress code for women seems to be more relaxed in Iranian Kurdistan.
+One example is that the dress code for women is more relaxed.
 Rather than the darker colours in most of Iran, the bazaar in Sanandaj was full of colourful dresses.
 I did not see one woman wearing a chador.
 The men wear a traditional costume of baggy pants with a belt which is a common sight if you walk through the bazaar in Sanandaj.